HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 - **`partial_fit(self, sequence, labels, ...)`**: Trains the model incrementally on new data.

-  - Preprocesses the input sequence.
+  - Pre-processes the input sequence.
   - Creates a DataLoader for batching.
   - Runs the training loop with early stopping based on accuracy and F1 score thresholds.